-CMG places talented individuals in positions within host organizations who are working in either ocean health or climate & energy issues.
+CMG places talented filmmakers and media strategists in positions within host organizations who are working toward providing sanctuary for marine life, reducing ocean plastic at its source, or transitioning to a low-carbon economy.
 CMG Fellows are funded by CMG with host organizations contributing a combination of matching funds, in kind support and staff time.
 In addition to allowing video activists to pursue their creative conservation work within an existing organization, the CMG Fellowship Program also increases the capacity of host organizations to communicate their message and to measure impact.

 What is the CMG Fellows Program?

-Through our CMG Fellows Program, we pair exceptional media makers and strategists in paid fellowships with established conservation & activist organizations.
+Through our CMG Fellows Program, we pair exceptional media makers and strategists in paid fellowships with established conservation organizations.
 Fellowships typically run for 3–12 months as part-time or full-time positions.
 While the filmmaker or strategist receives the fellowship from CMG, the host organizations are intrinsically involved in determining, overseeing and reporting on the activities & objectives of the CMG Fellow during the fellowship.
-A CMG fellow may be a filmmaker, social media strategist, or communications specialist and is typically selected from our yearly Catalyst Workshop participants or our Action Grant finalists.
+A CMG fellow may be a filmmaker, social media strategist, or communications specialist and is typically selected from our yearly Catalyst Workshop participants.

 What is expected from a CMG Fellow & Host Organization?